TONToken (TON) Price Tops $0.0127

 According to CryptoCompare, “Tokamak Network is a platform designed to assure decentralized and secure property the same as Ethereum Main chain while supporting a high level of scalability and extendability.
 Each Dapp is built easily for a specific purpose through Tokamak Network.
 Tokamak Network has each Dapp to operate in its own chain.
 Layer 2 chains are connected to Ethereum’s Main Chain via the Tokamak Protocol.
 The Tokamak TON token is used as an incentive to correctly decentralize the Tokamak Layer 2 chain.
 The service operator must deposit TON to open the Layer 2 chain.
 If the chain runs properly, this deposit will gradually increase.
 However, if there is a technical issue in the chain and someone who finds problem raises an issue, and then, the deposit as a reward will go to that person (challenger).
 Moreover, TON is also used to charge Stamina, which is the transaction fee in Layer 2 chain.
 The stamina will be recharged after a certain period.
 It does not disappear until it is withdrawn. “

-It is usually not possible to buy alternative cryptocurrencies such as TONToken directly using U.S. dollars.
-Investors seeking to acquire TONToken should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Gemini, GDAX or Changelly.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy TONToken using one of the aforementioned exchanges.
+It is usually not presently possible to buy alternative cryptocurrencies such as TONToken directly using U.S. dollars.
+Investors seeking to trade TONToken should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Coinbase, GDAX or Gemini.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy TONToken using one of the aforementioned exchanges.

 Receive News & Updates for TONToken Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for TONToken and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.